IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 ## Task 5 - Game State management

-Establish game state management (start, win, lose, draw) – confirm how the state could be monitored, detected or changed?
+Establish game state management (start, win, lose) – confirm how the state could be monitored, detected or changed?

-Win Conditions: All words have been found
+Win Conditions: All words have been correctly guessed.
-Lose Conditiion: If time ran out.
+Lose Conditiion: If a player runs out of guess attempts.
 You lose.
-(If time limit has been implemented)

-2 player game: (IF time limit has been implemented and Multiplayer Implemented) Win condition: Get more words than the other opponent when time runs out.
-Lose Condition: Get less words than the other opponent when time runs out.
-Draw condition: If both players is equal in the amount of words they found.

 ---